ember-learn/ember-blog/source/2020-06-19-the-ember-times-issue-153.md

 ## [Set up fast with `ember-new-plus` ⚡️](https://github.com/atej/ember-new-plus)

-[Aseem Taneja (@atej)](https://github.com/atej) has created a bash script that automates the setup of some often-used tools in an ember project.
+[Aseem Taneja (@atej)](https://github.com/atej) has created a bash script that automates the setup of some often-used tools in an Ember project.
 To further enhance your DX, it also recommends [VS Code](https://code.visualstudio.com/) extensions and generates settings to integrate with them.

 Based on your selections, you get: